chamaeleonidae/api/docs/concepts/custom-triggers.md

 ---

-Custom Triggers are available for Tours, Microsurveys and Tooltips as an on-page trigger in the Display Rules section.
+Custom Triggers are available for Tours and Microsurveys as an on-page trigger in the Display Rules section.

 #### Examples